Akuli/python-tutorial/editor-setup.md

 trying out things.
 You also need an editor for writing code that will be stored in files.

-If you use IDLE as your editor, it comes with everything set up for you and you can get started right away.
-If you are going to use some other editor, you may need to change some settings to make it suitable for Python use.
+If you use IDLE as your editor, **it comes with everything set up for you, and you don't need to worry about setting up anything**.
+If you don't, you probably need to change some settings to make your editor suitable for Python use.

 Do **not** use word processors like Microsoft Word and LibreOffice Write for programming.
 They create their own files, but you need plain